bdurrani/bdurrani.github.com/_drafts/prefetch-data.md

 title: Prefetch data from disk
 ---

 The task was simple.
-I have data on disk where the sizes varied from 1kb to a couple of gigs.
-Read the data points and return the points from a method that returns an IEnumerable<DataPoint>.
+I have data on disk where the file sizes varied from 1kb to a couple of gigs.
+I needed to process the data and return the points from a method that returns an IEnumerable<DataPoint>.
 The specific data file has a custom format, so I had to use a custom API to read the data.
 There was no async I/O option available unfortunately.

 Sounds simple enough.
 Here is my first version.
 I replaced the custom API with a simple file read operation.
-As with the custom API, I read pairs of data in blocks I can specify.
+As with the custom API, I read pairs of data in block sizes I can specify.

 {% highlight csharp %}

+///<summary>
+/// Contains a data point
+///</summary>
 public class Datum
 {
     public double A { get; private set; }